Ofsted Pupil Premium Accountability 2023: Guidance For Schools

-So was well as the points made above, what else can we glean about how inspectors will be judging your pupil premium spending for Ofsted.
+So as well as the points made above, what else can we glean about how inspectors will be judging your Pupil Premium spending for Ofsted.
 After all, from the new Ofsted Framework, and our research into Ofsted Deep Dives, we know they won’t be looking at the data, but you will still likely be needing it.

 Key throughout is to show that those pupils in receipt of Pupil Premium are achieving well, that their attainment is improving and that the attainment gap is closing, or at the very least not widening.